dandraka/XmlUtilities/README.md

 Under the Release tab you can find the binaries to download.

 ## Downloading:
 You can go the Releases page and download the dll, but the recommended way is to use it as a nuget dependency.
-Nuget package is names Dandraka.XmlUtilities, here: https://www.nuget.org/packages/Dandraka.XmlUtilities .
+The nuget package is named Dandraka.XmlUtilities, here: https://www.nuget.org/packages/Dandraka.XmlUtilities .

 ## Usage: